International Student Advising

 - Click “Book by appointment provider"

-- Scroll down the list and select Aziz El Mejdouby or Teresa Leong, who are the immigration advisors.
+- Scroll down the list and select Aziz El Mejdouby, who is the immigration advisor.

 *If you are a student who works at U of T, please make sure you are logged in to your student account.
 Your student account is available in the top right corner under "Access Different Account."